 Trump holds indoor campaign rally near Las Vegas

-Las Vegas — In open defiance of state regulations and his own administration's pandemic health guidelines, President Trump on Sunday hosted his first indoor rally since June, telling a packed, nearly mask-less Nevada crowd that the nation was "making the last turn" in defeating the virus.
+In open defiance of state regulations and his own administration's pandemic health guidelines, President Trump on Sunday hosted his first indoor rally since June, telling a packed, nearly mask-less crowd in Henderson, Nevada that the nation was "making the last turn" in defeating the virus.

 Eager to project a sense of normalcy in imagery, Mr. Trump soaked up the raucous cheers inside a warehouse.
-Relatively few in the crowd wore masks, with one clear exception: Those in the stands directly behind Mr. Trump, whose images would end up on TV, were mandated to wear face coverings.
+Relatively few in the crowd wore masks, with one clear exception: Those in the stands directly behind the president, whose images would end up on TV, were mandated to wear face coverings.

 Not since a rally in Tulsa, Oklahoma, that was blamed for a surge of coronavirus infections has he gathered supporters indoors.
-There was no early mention from the president that the pandemic had killed nearly 200,000 Americans and was still claiming 1,000 lives a day.
+There was no early mention from Mr. Trump that the pandemic had killed nearly 200,000 Americans and was still claiming 1,000 lives a day.

 "We are not shutting the country again.
-A shutdown would destroy the lives and dreams of millions Americans," said Mr. Trump, before using his inflammatory moniker for the coronavirus.
+A shutdown would destroy the lives and dreams of millions Americans," Mr. Trump said, before using his inflammatory moniker for the coronavirus.
 "We will very easy defeat the China virus."

 The rally in Tulsa, which was his first in three months after the coronavirus reached American shores, was a disaster for the campaign, a debacle that featured a sea of empty seats and a rise in COVID-19 cases, including on his own staff.
 One prominent Trump supporter at the rally, businessman and former presidential candidate Herman Cain, died of COVID-19 weeks later, though it wasn't clear if he contracted the virus in Tulsa.

-Recognizing that many supporters were uncomfortable to gather in a large group indoors, where the virus spreads more easily, the Trump campaign shifted to holding smaller, outdoor rallies, usually at airplane hangers.
+Recognizing that many supporters were uncomfortable gathering in a large group indoors, where the virus spreads more easily, the Trump campaign shifted to holding smaller, outdoor rallies, usually at airplane hangers.
 But those rallies have grown in size in recent weeks, with little social distancing and few masks.

 And on Sunday, they returned indoors, in part as a nod to the Las Vegas-area heat.
-Temperature checks were given to all upon entrance at the industrial site in Henderson and while masks were encouraged, few wore them.
+Temperature checks were given to all as they entered the industrial site in Henderson and while masks were encouraged, few wore them.

 Nevada Gov. Steve Sisolak, a Democrat, has limited in-person gatherings indoors and outdoors to 50 people since May, a recommendation based on White House reopening guidelines.
 In a statement released just before the rally began, Sisolak said Mr. Trump was "taking reckless and selfish actions that are putting countless lives in danger here in Nevada."